tu-rbo/concarne/README.md

 <br/>
 Paper: [Jayaraman & Grauman, 2015: Learning image representations equivariant to ego-motion](http://arxiv.org/pdf/1505.02206.pdf)

-4. If you know want your contextual data is much better for predicting the target than the input data, you can apply the *direct pattern* to do a regression of the input on the context, and then use the resulting representation to predict the targets.
+4. If you know want your side information is much better for predicting the target than the input data, you can apply the *direct pattern* to do a regression of the input on the side information, and then use the resulting representation to predict the targets.

-All examples are examples for supervised learning, but contextual learning is equally applicable to reinforcement learning:
+All examples are examples for supervised learning, but learning with side information is equally applicable to reinforcement learning:
 [Jonschkowski & Brock, 2015: Learning state representations with robotic priors](http://www.robotics.tu-berlin.de/fileadmin/fg170/Publikationen_pdf/Jonschkowski-15-AURO.pdf)